ambrop72/aprinter/README.md

 The firmware supports reading G-code from a file in a FAT32 partition on an SD card.
 When the SD card is being initialized, the first primary partition with a FAT32 filesystem signature will be used.

+There is partial write support; existing files can be written but new files cannot be created.
+Write support can be utilized for uploading G-code (M28, M29) and for storing the configuration (see the Runtime Configuration section).

+**WARNING**: Back up any important data on the SD cards you would be using with the device.
+Data loss is possible, e.g. due to bugs in the SD card driver and the FAT filesystem code.

-SD card support is enabled by default on the following boards: RADDS, RAMPS-FD, RAMPS 1.3, Melzi.
+SD card support is enabled by default on the following boards: RADDS, RAMPS-FD, 4pi, RAMPS 1.3, Melzi, Duet.
+Write support is enabled on RADDS, RAMPS-FD, 4pi, Duet.

-The following SD-card related commands will be available when SD card support is enabled:
+The following SD-card related commands are implemented:

 - M21 - Initialize the SD card.
 On success the root directory will become the current directory.
 - M22 - Deinitialize the SD card.